Maheshk-MSFT/custom_connector_genai/README.md

-# Python programs authored by Maheshk - Assessment - Self Reference
+# Python programs authored by Maheshk - POC - Self Reference

 # Sample Custom connector prototype to injest the data into the Contoso GenAI platform (SaaS)